-Since the inception of this award in March 2007, the Department of State has recognized more than 155 women from over 75 countries.
+Since the inception of the International Women of Courage (IWOC) Award in March 2007, the U.S. Department of State has recognized more than 170 women from over 80 countries.

-Now in its 15th year, the Secretary of State’s IWOC Award recognizes women from around the globe who have demonstrated exceptional courage and leadership in advocating for peace, justice, human rights, gender equality, and women’s empowerment, often at great personal risk and sacrifice.
+Now in its 16th year, the Secretary of State’s IWOC Award recognizes women from around the world who have demonstrated exceptional courage, strength, and leadership in advocating for peace, justice, human rights, gender equity and equality, and the empowerment of women and girls, in all their diversity, and more, often at great personal risk and sacrifice.

-Due to the COVID-19 pandemic, this year’s ceremony, IVLP, and AWIU event are hosted virtually.
-We encourage you to meet the 2020 awardees and explore their stories.
+Due to the COVID-19 pandemic, this year’s award ceremony, IVLP, and AWIU Celebration are taking place virtually.
+In preparation of IWOC 2022, you can meet the 2022 International Women of Courage and explore their stories.

 The 2022 International Women of Courage are an extraordinary group of women.
 To learn more about this year’s awardees and the 16th annual IWOC award ceremony, you can [8 MB] and read more about how these women are building a safer, better world.